alextanhongpin/clean-architecture-learn/domain-layer/avoid-builder.md

 However, in most scenarios, sticking to plain constructor keep things maintainable.

+## Mapping Layer

 Also, if your struct contains mostly public fields, you could introduce a mapping layer instead to map types from one layer to another.

 Using public fields avoids the mega constructor, where you have to define all private fields for the construction of a large struct.

+In a lot of scenarios, the mapping layer makes sense if we follow the following assumptions:

+- models cannot be created outside the domain.
+So for most scenarios, they are only constructed inside the application service or returned from the repository layer.
+- models are loaded only from one source.
+This makes it easier to debug if some fields are missing or new fields are added.

 ```go
 package main